APLMOOC/APLMOOC/docs/course/ch4/part1.md

     Tab method: <kbd>i</kbd> <kbd>i</kbd> ++tab++

-This is probably one of the most common and simple vector functions in APL.
+The monadic index generator `⍳` (iota) is probably one of the most common and simple vector functions in APL.
 Can you see what it does?

 ```apl